TechSavage2/gablib/README.md

 API package for scripting/programming Mastodon nodes where OAuth for custom apps has been disabled on the server.

-**⚠️ NOTE: The API is currently _not stable_ and in ALPHA.
+**⚠️ NOTE: The API is currently _not stable_ and in ALPHA, a WIP.
 Changes may and will happen.
 Use it as a tech preview.
 Avoid use for production as of now.**

 This package will allow you to build apps by logging in programmatically via the regular "human" auth/sign_in page and extract tokens for operations that requires authentication.

 This is not a standalone package/app but intended to be used as part of a custom client or for scripting.

-_NOTE: Alpha version.
-WIP.
-Use at own risk!_

 Requirements
 ------------